Rosie Batty made Australia listen.

 Rosie has described family violence as an “epidemic”.

-Earlier this year, Rosie joined the Aboriginal Alice Springs Town Camp in their Women’s March Against Domestic Violence.
+Rosie joined the Aboriginal Alice Springs Town Camp in their Women’s March Against Domestic Violence.
 “I’m very keen to support this group of women who are working in their community and ensuring the voices of Aboriginal women are heard.”

 Rosie has spearheaded a public campaign and presented the Prime Minister, lawmakers, the police and judiciary with tens of thousands of signatures urging fundamental change in the way the system responds to family violence.